jaysaha01/reactjs-interview-questions/README.md

 29. ### What is reconciliation?

-    `Reconciliation` is the process through which React updates the Browser DOM and makes React work faster.
-React use a `diffing algorithm` so that component updates are predictable and faster.
-React would first calculate the difference between the `real DOM` and the copy of DOM `(Virtual DOM)` when there's an update of components.
+  React `Reconciliation` is the process through which React updates the Browser DOM.
+It makes the DOM updates faster in React.
+It updates the virtual DOM first and then uses the diffing algorithm to make efficient and optimized updates in the Real DOM.
-    React stores a copy of Browser DOM which is called `Virtual DOM`.
-When we make changes or add data, React creates a new Virtual DOM and compares it with the previous one.
-This comparison is done by `Diffing Algorithm`.
-    Now React compares the Virtual DOM with Real DOM.
-It finds out the changed nodes and updates only the changed nodes in Real DOM leaving the rest nodes as it is.
-This process is called _Reconciliation_.

     **[⬆ Back to Top](#table-of-contents)**